 I worked at my last employment for around 12 years, and in that time, worked in business, development and customer support roles.
 I then decided to study further and did a Marketing qualification with CIM the Chartered Institute for Marketing.
 It was following this qualification that I started to work in the marketing team, and after a few years, worked my way up to Marketing Manager position.

-Life and work were busy for lots of different reasons than I have now, but I still, in my gut, had a passion for art that I just knew I wasn’t fulfilling.
+Life and work were busy for lots of different reasons but I still, in my gut, had a passion for art that I just knew I wasn’t fulfilling.
 But time just seemed to slip by, life continued and producing art at that time became an occasional pastime.

-After I had my daughter in 2018, life again changed.
-I changed and I recognised at this time of becoming a new mum that I was struggling and there was a little voice in my head that said ‘just start drawing, do some art, draw anything…’
+After I had my daughter in 2018, life again changed, and I changed.
+Becoming a new mum was lovely in so many ways, but I was struggling and there was a little voice in my head that said ‘just start drawing, do some art, draw anything…’

 Between 2019 and 2022 I continued to progress my artwork, enjoying the benefits it had on my wellbeing but also I felt I’d found my passion again and was determined not to give it up.

 At this time I decided to study Art Therapy which really interested me.
 From a personal experience I have a passion for wellbeing and mental health, I am a mental health first aider, and having known how much of a difference creating art did for me I wanted to explore the psychology behind it.
 I loved the meditative benefits of doodling and creating mandalas.
 These were some of the main art therapy exercises I practice and it does really help.
 It amazes me that things that seem so simple, can have such a profound effect on our wellbeing.

 I've have some quick how to guides on Instagram, that I've provides links for below.